fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 // highlight-end
 ```

 The <em>createSlice</em> function's <em>name</em> parameter defines the prefix which is used in the action's type values.
 For example, the <em>createNote</em> action defined later will have the type value of <em>notes/createNote</em>.
 It is a good practice to give the parameter a value which is unique among the reducers.
 This way there won't be unexpected collisions between the application's action type values.
 The <em>initialState</em> parameter defines the reducer's initial state.
 The <em>reducers</em> parameter takes the reducer itself as an object, of which functions handle state changes caused by certain actions.
 Note that the <em>action.payload</em> in the function contains the argument provided by calling the action creator:

 ```js
 dispatch(createNote('Redux Toolkit is awesome!'))
 ```

-This dispatch call responds to dispatching the following object:
+This dispatch call is equivalent to dispatching the following object:

 ```js
 dispatch({ type: 'notes/createNote', payload: 'Redux Toolkit is awesome!' })